-Daniele C. Struppa, Ph.D. is the thirteenth president of Chapman University, effective September 1, 2016.
-Previously, Dr. Struppa held the position of Chancellor at Chapman University for the last nine years.
+Inaugurated on September 1, 2016, Daniele C. Struppa, Ph.D. is Chapman University’s thirteenth president.
+Previously, Dr. Struppa held the position of Chancellor at Chapman University for nine years.

 Dr. Struppa joined Chapman University in 2006 as provost, responsible for creating and implementing academic priorities for the University and for the allocation of resources to support those priorities.
 In 2007, with the addition of further leadership responsibilities, he was appointed as Chapman’s first chancellor.